 The helicopter is fitted with non-retractable tricycle tail-wheel type landing gear.
 The shock-absorbing landing gear protects the crew during low-altitude vertical falls.

-The Mi-28UB helicopter can fly at a maximum speed of 300km/h, with a cruise speed of 270km/h.
-It has a hover ceiling limit of 3,600m and can operate at altitudes up to 5,600m.
+The Mi-28UB helicopter can fly at a maximum speed of 300km/h and a cruise speed of 270km/h.
+It has a hover ceiling limit of 3,600m and can operate at altitudes of up to 5,600m.

 The Global Military Rotorcraft Market 2011-2021